Bornara AI — 2026 Business Plan (with 5-Year Vision)

 2025 Filing Strategy

 Context: 2025 had $0 revenue and minimal activity.
-Deductions claimed should be
+Deductions claimed should be conservative to avoid wasting the early-year goodwill CRA extends to startups.

 | 2025 Deduction | Recommended Amount | Notes |